 A suitably trained doctor, nurse, midwife, should complete the request form and at the same time a Doctor or non-medical authoriser of blood components must authorise the blood/ components on the All Wales Transfusion Record.
 The request form should specify quantity and any special transfusion requirements (e.g. Irradiated, CMV negative, - see appendix).
 Any special transfusion requirements must be communicated to the BTL (appendix).
-Key words are also in the appendix.
 The organisation endorses the completion of the request form prior to the collection of the pre-transfusion sample for blood group and antibody screen and/or compatibility testing as per National Guidelines.
 This form must be used as part of the positive patient identification check in the pre-transfusion sampling procedure.

 The request form must be complete and legible, failure to comply with these standards will result in the sample being rejected and a new sample requested.
 The information required, see below, is in accordance with guidelines published by the BSH (2012)(5) which do not require information regarding the patient's ethnicity, disability, origin or religion.
-Addressograph labels are acceptable on request forms but caution must be taken to ensure they belong to the correct patient.
-There is advice on how to complete the request form in the appendices
+Addressograph labels are acceptable on request forms but caution must be taken to ensure they belong to the correct patient: